klippa-app/go-pdfium/README.md

 Since PDFium is [not a multithreaded C++ library](https://groups.google.com/g/pdfium/c/HeZSsM_KEUk), we can not directly make it multithreaded by calling it from Go's subroutines.

-This library has 3 different implementations that you can use to call PDFium:
+To solve this, this library has 3 different implementations that you can use to call PDFium:

 - single_threaded: call PDFium from the same process with CGO
 - multi_threaded: call PDFium using multiple workers with CGO, implemented using go-plugin
 - webassmebly: call PDFium using WebAssembly with [Wazero runtime](https://wazero.io/), you can start multiple runtimes to get multi-threaded behaviour

+All implementations use exactly the same interface, so there won't be any code changes for you to switch between them.

 All implementations are thread/subroutine safe, this has been guaranteed by locking the instance that's doing your work while it's doing PDFium operations.
 New operations will wait until the lock becomes available again.